-The CityEngine Alembic exporter has been designed with these goals in mind:
+The Alembic exporter has been designed with focus on the following:

-- Focus on compatibility with established tools like Side Effects Houdini/Mantra, Autodesk Maya, The Foundry Katana, Pixar Renderman, Solidangle Arnold, ChaosGroup VRay. - Export of very large models with complex rules while retaining shape granularity (no merging of geometry).
-This allows for edits (e.g. move, scale) on individual objects (e.g. buildings) in downstream tools without having to re-export the whole scene. - Preservation of instances, i.e. inserted assets not touched by CGA operations are exported as separate nodes.
-This allows for limited editing (translate/scale) of these assets in downstream tools. - Direct export of all material properties and CGA report values on each mesh.
-This allows the customization of materials using CGA reports in downstream tools.
+- Compatibility with established software and functionality such as SideFX Houdini Mantra, Autodesk Maya, Foundry Katana, Pixar Renderman, Solid Angle Arnold, and Chaos Group VRay. - Export of very large models with complex rules while retaining shape granularity (no merging of geometry).
+This allows edits (for example, move and scale) on individual objects (for example, buildings) in downstream tools without re-exporting the whole scene. - Preservation of instances, that is, inserted assets that are not touched by CGA operations, are exported as separate nodes.
+This allows limited editing (translate and scale) of these assets in downstream tools. - Direct export of all material properties and CGA report values on each mesh.
+This allows customization of materials using CGA reports in downstream tools.